 Frequently Asked Questions for Submissions

-No. New this year, students have the option to submit to the student competition or a non-competition student session.
+No. Students have the option to submit to the student competition or a non-competition student only session.

-After you login to the Entomology 2023 submission portal select "Click here to begin a new submission."
-After you enter your presentation title, select your preferred student program (i.e. Student 10-minute Paper, Student Poster, or Student Infographic) from the dropdown list.
+After you login to the Entomology 2024 submission portal select "Click here to begin a new submission."
+After you enter your presentation title, select your preferred student program (i.e. Student 10-minute Presentation or Student Poster) from the dropdown list.

 You will be asked whether you want to participate in the student competition or in a non-competition student session.
 Simply select that you want to participate in a non-competition student session.